 - Opioid dependents tend to resort to harder drugs like heroin and fentanyl when their doctors no longer issue them a prescription

-The behavioral changes that a hydrocodone dependent will exhibit are the result of the alteration of the chemical chemistry of the brain.
+The behavioral changes that a hydrocodone dependent will exhibit result from the alteration of the chemical chemistry of the brain.
 The drug abuser will be preoccupied with getting the drug and prioritize that over everything else.
 He also tends to court danger as a result, such as going to dangerous corners to buy illicit drugs from street sellers.
-Drug dependents are also prone to petty crimes like stealing in order to support their addiction.
+Drug dependents are also prone to petty crimes like stealing to support their addiction.

 How do you know that the patient is abusing hydrocodone?
-If the person is taking more than the recommended dosage of the doctor, then it’s highly likely that he’s abusing it.
+If the person takes more than the doctor’s recommended dosage, it’s highly likely that he’s abusing it.
 It doesn’t matter if the intention is legitimate, which is to take away the pain.
 The person concerned may also ingest the pill beyond the prescribed period.

-Like most opioids, hydrocodone not only helps manage the pain, but it also gives the user a euphoric feeling.
-What it does is to invade your brain’s reward system after interfering with the limbic system and the pain receptors.
+Like most opioids, hydrocodone helps manage the pain and gives the user a euphoric feeling.
+What it does is invade your brain’s reward system after interfering with the limbic system and the pain receptors.
 This is what makes the user develop a dependence on the drug.